 Start off the day with Austin traditions

 Anywhere around Austin, there is one controversy that keeps people of all backgrounds heated, passionate and hungry.
 My friends, it’s the longstanding competition of Austin’s best breakfast taco.
 You better believe it’s a huge deal and you better believe you’ve gotta try them all during your stay.
-Start your day with breakfast tacos from Torchy’s Tacos or Tacodeli and weigh in on the competition.
+Start your day with breakfast tacos from Torchy’s Tacos, (check out Torchy’s secret menu before you order) or Tacodeli and weigh in on the competition.

 Go down in history

 Did you know Texas is the only state to have six different national flags fly over it?
 Spend the day at the Bullock Texas State History Museum to learn a little more about the rich history of Texas.
 There is currently an installation all about Austin City Limits and how Austin truly became the “Live Music Capital of the World.”
 From IMAX films to popular rotating exhibitions, this museum will give you a good taste of what Texas is all about.